-Dr Lauren Lines (RN, BNhons, MN, PhD) is an Associate Lecturer in the College of Nursing and Health Sciences at Flinders University.
+Dr Lauren Lines (RN, BNhons, MN, PhD) is a Lecturer in the College of Nursing and Health Sciences at Flinders University.
 Lauren has a background as a paediatric nurse, working for almost 10 years in paediatric acute medical and surgical environments.
 In her current role, Lauren teaches undergraduate nursing and postgraduate specialist paediatric nursing.
 Lauren’s PhD thesis (2020) focussed on nurses' experiences of responding to child abuse and neglect in child focussed settings in Australia.

 Sturt Nursing Graduates Award 2014